-Baseball and Softball bat lovers are always on the hunt of the best bats out there.
-Whether it’s a completely new release or an upgrade to an older version, everything is on their fingertips.
+Baseball and Softball bat lovers are always on the hunt for the best bats out there.
+Whether it’s an entirely new release or an upgrade to an older version, everything is at their fingertips.

 These players never get shy of asking questions surrounding baseball and softball bats.
-In order to facilitate all of you out there, we have made this directory of questions and answers which we will update regularly.
+We have made this directory of questions and answers to facilitate all of you out there, which we will update regularly.
 We hope that it will be helpful and informative.

 #1.
 Does a Heavier Softball Bat Hit Farther?

 This is a tricky question!
 There are opposing opinions on this topic.
 Supporters of heavier softball bats claim that these bats can hit farther.
-This happens because such bats are able to produce faster batted ball speed.
+This happens because such bats can produce a faster ball speed.

-You are able to generate more momentum with a heavy bat.
+You can generate more momentum with a heavy bat.
 Also, the batter who swings such a bat is physically strong and has more force behind the bat.
 But, with more weight comes slower swing speed which in turn impacts the distance.

-When you swing a lighter bat, you are able to achieve a faster swing speed which allows you to hit farther.
-Players have used both heavy and light bats and it all boils down to your personal preferences.
-In fact, when choose the best softball bats the heavier or lighter bats they are also two of the factors to considering.
+When you swing a lighter bat, you can achieve a faster swing speed which allows you to hit farther.
+Players have used both heavy and light bats, and it all boils down to your personal preferences.
+When choosing the best softball bats, the heavier or lighter bats are also two factors to consider.

 #2.
 What does End Loaded mean on a Bat?

 When talking about baseball and softball bats, there are two major types – balanced and end loaded.
-End-loaded bats, as the name suggests, are the kind of bats which have most of their weight concentrated near the end cap.
+As the name suggests, end-loaded bats are the kind of bats that have most of their weight concentrated near the end cap.
 In other words, the weight is not balanced throughout the barrel.

 It is comparatively difficult to control these bats due to their top-heavy feel.
 The swing weight on these bats becomes heavier.
-As a rule of thumb remember that bats with lower length to weight ratios are usually end-loaded.
-So, if you come across a bat with -8 drop weight then you can expect it to be an end-loaded one.
+As a rule of thumb, remember that bats with lower length to weight ratios are usually end-loaded.
+So, if you come across a bat with a -8 drop weight, you can expect it to be an end-loaded one.